-With your legs spread on either side of the engine, the driver hitting your one leg with the gear stick every now and then, your wife hanging on to your other leg for her life, and the driver continually engaged in a car race on a single-lane, winding road with a drop of hundreds of feet on one side, it is physiologically impossible for anyone to fall asleep, no matter how little one slept the previous night.
+With your legs spread on either side of the engine, the driver hitting your one leg with the gear stick, your wife hanging on to your other leg for her life, and the driver continually engaged in a car race on a single-lane, winding road with a drop of hundreds of feet on one side, it is physiologically impossible for anyone to fall asleep, no matter how little one slept the previous night.

-But Mike did doze off a couple of times during the first leg of the journey (only accountants can do that, I suppose).
+But Mike dozed off a couple of times during the first leg of the journey (only accountants can do that, I suppose).
 But the driver promptly woke him up pointing to a sign in Urdu on the dashboard.
-A passenger sitting behind Mike translated it for Mike in broken English.
-That it was prohibited for the passenger in the front seat to go to sleep.
+A passenger sitting behind Mike translated it for Mike in broken English: “it was prohibited for the passenger in the front seat to go to sleep”.

 The bus stopped every two or three hours for a much-needed break for tea and snacks on the roadside tea shops, and to allow the passengers to stretch their legs and, if one needed, take a short trip to the nearby fields.
 But poor Maureen had nowhere to go.

 Soon after reaching Gilgit, Mike and Maureen’s immune system gave up either because of something they ate or drank at the “excellent” hotel on Adamjee Road in Rawalpindi or somewhere in Gilgit.
 It took them a week to recover from their misery and be able to notice the mountains and scenery they had come to see.